navigate-the-artificial-intelligence-act-steps-for-hedge-fund-managers

 Understand the Core Principles of the Artificial Intelligence Act

-By comprehending these principles, hedge managers can better prepare for compliance and mitigate potential issues associated with AI deployment.
+By comprehending these principles, managers can better prepare for compliance and mitigate potential issues associated with AI deployment.

 The center represents the AI Act, with branches showing its key principles.
 Each branch highlights an important aspect, helping you understand how they connect and what managers need to focus on.